JediChou/jedi-md-book/04-English/words-for-Jedi-2021.md

 * `When night fall -> 夜幕降临`
 * `The search for a job is taking a long time`
 * `in search of -> 寻找`

+## 2021.7.19

+* `ecologist`
+* `lunatic, A lunatic is someone who is either clinically insane or just acting really crazy.
+Someone driving too fast and zigging in and out of traffic is driving like a lunatic.`
+* `baptize, To baptize is the ritual of bringing someone into the religion of Christianity.
+It’s usually when little babies get their heads sprinkled with water in a church.`
+* `comet, A comet is a small, icy object that orbits the sun and has a long "tail" of gas.
+Some comets can be seen from Earth every few years, while others pass by once in a person's lifetime.`